Daniel-VDM/Intro-CS-projects/Data_Structure/README.md

 -------------

-*These projects were part of UC Berkeley's CS47B course, a matriculation course for Data Structures.
+*Projects in this directory were part of UC Berkeley's CS47B course, a matriculation course for Data Structures.
 It was a self paced course that focused on the projects portion of UC Berkeley's Data Structures course.*

 ************************************************